Fuel and Ignition System

 We at Reno Vulcanizing Auto Care and Tires in Reno are very familiar with how fuel injection works.
 In order for your vehicle's engine to run smoothly, it needs to be provided with the proper ratio of fuel to air.
 A fuel injector is an electronically controlled valve that supplies fuel from the fuel pump to the vehicle's engine.
-The fuel injector is capable of opening and closing multiple times a second.
+The fuel injector can open and close multiple times a second.
 When the injector is activated, an electromagnet moves a plunger that opens the valve, allowing pressurized fuel to squirt out through a tiny nozzle.
 The nozzle is designed to make the fuel as fine a mist as possible so that it can burn easily.
 The fuel injector is controlled by the vehicle's engine control unit or ECU.

 When your engine mixes air and fuel, it adds a spark to create an explosion.
 This spark is referred to as the ignition.
-The ignition system consists of an ignition coil, distributor, distributor cap, rotor, plug wires, and spark plugs.
+The ignition system consists of an ignition coil, plug wires, and spark plugs.
 Here's a brief overview of what each of these parts does:

 Reasons You Should Do Business With Us:

 We've been fixing cars since 1922, and our team prioritizes top-quality customer service above all else.
 Our mission is to exceed your expectations by earning your trust and providing the most reliable, honest, and courteous service available in the market today.
 If you are in Reno, Sparks, NV, Stead, NV, Spanish Springs, NV, Fernley, NV, or the surrounding areas, feel free to call us at 775-322-2141 or go online to https://renovulc.com/ to schedule an appointment!
 Reno Vulcanizing Auto Care and Tires - Proudly serving the Reno and Sparks communities since 1922, with three convenient locations.